mcgrizzler/Smart-Hanging-Lamps/README.md

 # Smart Hanging Lamps

 Project to create a mount and wireless LED controller to retro-fit some old lamps.
-Should work on any cylindrical hanging lamps.

 This was just a little home project, anyone is free to use the files or code for whatever they wish.